Skip to content

 The Government considers it necessary to increase capacity within municipal rescue services through training and investments in additional human and material resources.
 For example, a fundamental capacity to manage tasks such as identifying, marking out and clearing dangerous areas, and the capacity to signal, clean up and take other protective measures against nuclear or chemical weapons are needed.
 To enhance protection of the civilian population during an armed attack, the Government’s assessment is that protective measures should be viewed as a cohesive whole comprising a warning system, protective shelters and spaces, evacuation and quartering.
 Existing protective shelters should be utilised, and it is therefore necessary to accelerate the pace of inventory and inspection.

-• Capacity-building within health and medical care
+• Capacity-building within health, medical care and welfare

 Functioning health and medical care and social services during peacetime are a prerequisite for functioning health and medical care and social services during war.
 To be able to deal with mass casualties during war, the Government sees a need for capacity-building and strengthening of the care capacity within the health and medical care system.
 The Government also considers that work to increase accessibility and care capacity and strengthen skills supply within health and medical care should continue on its present trajectory.